germuth/3D-HP-Protein-Folding/README.md

 a hydrophilic 'shell' around the core.
 We can take a known sequence, translate it to HP, and then fold it to get an approximation at the resulting structure.
 In real protein folding, there are many other factors which contribute to shape, such as Hydrogen bonds (alpha-helix / beta-sheet), di-sulphide bonds, and ionic interactions.

+<b>Other Assumptions:</b>

+The position of each amino acid is restricted to integer coordinates.
+Each peptide bond forms an exact angle of either 0, 90, or 180 degrees.
+When replacing each H or P with the actual amino acid structure, the relative positions of each atom in the amino acid are kept constant.
+Many improvements could be made in this area.
+For example, having some sort of limit as to how close atoms can be, and allowing for the rotation about each atom of the amino acid.

 <b>Genetic Algorithm:</b>